jacebenson/cedar/docs/docs/how-to/build-dashboards-fast-with-tremor.md

 In this how to, you'll learn how to

-- setup tremor in a new or existing RedwoodJS app
+- setup tremor in a new or existing CedarJS app
 - use tremor components to layout a new dashboard
 - use a chart and card component to visualize static data
-- access a GitHub repo to make your dashboard dynamic using an [example RedwoodJS app](https://github.com/redwoodjs/redwoodjs-tremor-dashboard-demo)
+- access a GitHub repo to make your dashboard dynamic using an [example CedarJS app](https://github.com/redwoodjs/redwoodjs-tremor-dashboard-demo)

 ## Live Demo

-See what's possible with a [dynamic dashboard live demo](https://tremor-redwood-dashboard-demo.netlify.app) build with RedwoodJS and Tremor.
+See what's possible with a [dynamic dashboard live demo](https://tremor-redwood-dashboard-demo.netlify.app) build with CedarJS and Tremor.

 Cool, right?

 Let's get started!

-## Create a New RedwoodJS Project
+## Create a New CedarJS Project

-In our terminal, we create a new RedwoodJS project:
+In our terminal, we create a new CedarJS project:

 ```bash
 yarn create cedar-app my-project --ts
 ```

-> **Note:** If you already have a RedwoodJS project, you can skip this step and continue with the next section.
+> **Note:** If you already have a CedarJS project, you can skip this step and continue with the next section.

 If you do not want a TypeScript project, omit the `--ts` flag.

-> **Important:** RedwoodJS prefers yarn over npm because a project is monorepo with api and web workspaces.
+> **Important:** CedarJS prefers yarn over npm because a project is monorepo with api and web workspaces.
 You will install tremor and other web packages using yarn workspaces.

 Use the Redwood setup command to install `TailwindCSS`, its peer dependencies, and create the `tailwind.config.js` file.